the-inkwell/gradle-tools/README.md

 ...

 dependencies {
-    androidTestImplementation dolbyio.androidx.espresso.core
+    androidTestImplementation additionals.androidx.espresso.core
-    implementation dolbyio.eventbus
+    implementation additionals.eventbus
 }

 // if the project need publication.
-Note that it will then need to configure pom information apply from: gradle.dolbyio.files.publishing
+Note that it will then need to configure pom information apply from: gradle.extended.files.publishing

 //EOF
 ```

 ## Try sample

-inside the sample/ folder, run `./gradlew tasks`, you will notice that the **sample/gradle/dolbyio** folder will populate itself, those are files and configuration files you then can use in your own project
+inside the sample/ folder, run `./gradlew tasks`, you will notice that the **sample/gradle/extended** folder will populate itself, those are files and configuration files you then can use in your own project

 ## Override in sample